 Monday 21 September at 6 for 6:15pm start.

-We will meet online, instead of meeting at the Shed.
+We met online, instead of meeting at the Shed.

-Malcolm Groves from Code Partners will show his CodeBindings open source library.
+Malcolm Groves from Code Partners showed his CodeBindings open source library open source library.

 CodeBindings : Visual LiveBindings with a lot less of the Visual